jacksonwalters/viz/README.md

 **Neural Networks**

-Uses cs506 blender visualization to create video of labeled [green/red] data moving through a neural network.
+Uses cs506 blender visualization to create video of labeled data predictions in a neural network.

 **Finite Fields**